GarethIW/TimersAndTweens-XNA/README.md

 Timers
 ======

-Interval timers and (eventually) tweening for XNA/Monogame
+Interval timers and tweening for XNA/Monogame